tcz001/tcz001.github.io/_posts/2016-11-04-security-esp8266-tls.md

 ---
 ## Bad esp8266

 As we know, esp8266 is an awesome platform, able to do a lot and has been used in many IOT solutions, but usually in a very insecure way, not able to avoid MITM attack.
-What's worse, there are many implementation using http Basic/Auth to achieve authentication, which reveals a bunch of credentials with unawareness.
+What's worse, there are many implementation using http Basic-Auth to achieve authentication, which reveals a bunch of credentials with unawareness.

 ## Call for TLS